What is the Institutional Review Board (IRB)?

-Research projects that involve human participants and meet the criteria for exempt review.
-See the decision tree [PDF] for guidance.
-Examples of studies in this category are anonymous questionnaires or surveys that do not involve a sensitive topics, research being conducted in educational settings involving normal curriculum, and research on archival data.
-Work meeting the Exempt critieria needs to be approved by the IRB.
-The following criteria for exemption set forth in Federal regulations (45 CFR 46).
+Research projects that involve human participants may meet the criteria for exempt review.
+Examples of studies in this category include anonymous questionnaires or surveys that do not involve sensitive topics, research being conducted in educational settings involving normal curriculum, benign behavioral interventions and secondary research.
+For information as to whether a study meets the criteria for exempt review, please refer to Guidance and Forms page.
+Research meeting the Exempt criteria needs to be approved by the IRB.

 Expedited review protocols are studies that pose no more than minimal risks to the participants and meet the criteria for Expedited Review under 45 CFR 46.110.
 Examples include studies using questionnaires, surveys, and interviews that are not anonymous.
 Applications may be submitted at any time.

 The Full Board meets the first Tuesday of each month to review protocols that require this level of review.
 Expedited Reviewers review protocols that meet the criteria for Exempt or Expedited status with an average turnaround time of three (3) weeks.
-During the summer and fall of 2015 please allow six (6) weeks for review.
-Please note that turn‐around time is dependent on the completeness of the application submitted and the PI's responsiveness to questions and requests from the reviewers.
+We suggest that you allow six (6) weeks for review.
+Please note that turn‐around time is dependent on the volume of protocols received by the IRB, the completeness of the application submitted and the PI's responsiveness to questions and requests from the reviewers.

 You can submit an IRB protocol at the time you submit a grant proposal.
 Depending upon the sponsor, you may also wait until you know if you will receive the award.
 Please note that the Office of Sponsored Programs (OSP) will not release the funding until there is an IRB approved protocol.

 It depends.
-If human subjects are involved, maybe.
-Student research that involves human subjects, whether of a biomedical or social‐scientific nature, may require approval or granting of exemption by the IRB prior to initiation.
-Please contact the IRB to discuss specifics of the project.
+If human subjects are involved, it is likely..
+Student research that involves human subjects, whether of a biomedical or social‐scientific nature may require approval or granting of exemption by the IRB prior to initiation.
+It is always best to contact the IRB to discuss specifics of the project to determine whether the project requires IRB approval.
 Please note: student researchers are required to work with a faculty advisor for each research project.

 The phrases "human subjects" and "human research participants" can be used interchangeably.
 “Participant” is the preferred term.